pmdevita/nextcord-ormar/Readme.md

 [Formerly Nextcord-Tortoise](docs/goodbye-tortoise.md)

+---

+Nextcord-Ormar is being sunset for its spiritual successor, [hikari-atsume](https://github.com/pmdevita/nextcord-ormar).

+---

 Nextcord-Ormar is a library to help integrate the async Django-inspired ORM [Ormar](https://github.com/collerek/ormar) with a [Nextcord](https://github.com/nextcord/nextcord/) bot.
 It's designed to compliment the modular cog system of Nextcord.
 It also comes with NXAlembic, a preconfigured version of